 Email template design

-It would be much faster, even if the model is completed at the last moment, to manage the news as an emailing template, it's obvious !!!
-So, we'll take the opportunity to propose some graphic adjustments, nothing serious, just a few tweaks as we say !
+It would be much quicker, even if the layout is finalized at the last minute, to manage the news as an emailing template, that's obvious!
+So, we'll take this opportunity to propose a few graphic adjustments, nothing serious, just a few tweaks, as they say!

 "Shall we do a little still life?
 Hm?"